-I recently coedited a book titled Beyond Patronage: Reconsidering Models of Practice (Actar, 2015) with Martha Bohm and Gabrielle Printz that focuses on redefining audiences as stakeholders.
-Architecture centers on the notion of “patronage,” or relationships between clients (patrons) and architects (those in service to the patrons), which has defined our understanding of architectural practice.
-Key relationships between architects and private clients have enabled the development of some of the most significant canons of work.
-Still, we must be aware that embedded within these relationships are power structures that feed a system in which dominant cultures remains dominant.
+Focusing and expanding on these issues of redefining audiences and stakeholders, I coedited (with Martha Bohm and Gabrielle Printz) a book, titled Beyond Patronage: Reconsidering Models of Practice (Actar, 2015).
+As we well understand, the profession of architecture centers on the conventional notion of “patronage” and is shaped by its implications.
+Patronage—or relationships between clients (patrons) and architects (those in service to the patrons)—has indeed been the defining role in our understanding of architectural practice.
+Key relationships between architects and private clients have enabled the development and realization of some of the most significant canons of work.
+Today, conventional patronage is still thriving, and, of course, it is necessary to maintain the profession.
+Yet, we have to be aware that embedded within these relationships are power structures that tend to give advantages to wealthy patrons and people connected to them and established networks and circles (such as “old boys’ clubs”).
+These established forms of patronage tend to feed a system in which dominant cultures remain dominant.

-In the Beyond Patronage project, we examine what we perceive as a shifting landscape of patronage today.
-In 2012, we organized a symposium at the University at Buffalo, State University of New York—which was then expanded into the book—that centered on three themes:
+To start addressing many of these issues, we organized a symposium at the University at Buffalo, State University of New York in 2012—which was then expanded into the book—that focused on three themes:

-Architect as Initiator: architects who seek out ways to fund their own projects through forms of creative entrepreneurship or by forming new processes of collaboration.
+1. Architect as Initiator: architects who seek out ways to initiate and fund their own project through forms of creative entrepreneurship or by forming new processes of collaboration.

-Architect as Advocate: architects who find and define “clients” and “audiences” where they were thought not to exist.
+3. Architect as Advocate: architects who find and define “clients” and “audiences” where they were thought not to exist.
 These architects reach out to communities beyond the conception of the typical moneyed client.
-They engage underrepresented populations and reconsider who the audiences and users are and their subjectivities.
+They engage underrepresented populations and reconsider who the audiences and users are—and what their subjectivities are.

 Joyce Hwang is the director of Ants of the Prairie and an associate professor of architecture at the University at Buffalo SUNY.
 She is a recipient of the Architectural League Emerging Voices Award, the New York Foundation for the Arts Fellowship, the MacDowell Colony Fellowship, and is coeditor of Beyond Patronage: Reconsidering Models of Practice.